 Most often, the sculptures brought to us are some variety of stone or metal, though we also work with concrete, wood, glass, lucite, plastic, and other materials.

 We restore and repair all stone statues and bases.
-This may include turned alabaster or marble bowls, vases, candles, or even fine stone mantle clocks.
+This may include restoring damaged or worn turned alabaster or marble bowls, vases, candles, or even fine stone mantle clocks.
 We can replace missing fingers, feet, heads, or any other part, sculpting or casting new replicas.